There’s a danger outdoors in Pennsylvania’s suburbs, parks and woods. The first step to protect yourself is to spray your clothes in early spring.

 Thank you to the intrepid team — Carol Steytler, Sue Faust and Claire Staples — who braved rain, cold, and darkness to count the crows.
 We were up for the challenge and we found almost all of them.
 And thanks to my readers for your tips and sightings.
 We’re done now until next year. 🙂

-And we’ve learned a valuable lesson: If you want to count crows, don’t expect to find them in the same place or even flying the same route every night.
+And we’ve learned a valuable lesson: If you want to count crows, don’t expect them to fly the same route or roost in the same place every night during the CBC.

 This Saturday, 30 December, is Pittsburgh’s annual Christmas Bird Count when we confirm the number of crows that come to town for the winter.
 Usually the count is 20,000 so after they skunked me three years ago (I counted only 220!) it’s been my mission to find the roost and count them all.